Vantage Ecological Tracking

 East Cascades Ecosystem

 Your instructor Marcus has had an affinity for the living world since childhood.
 He is a naturalist, educator, and photographer.
 He has worked in wilderness education, outdoor leadership, and conservation for numerous organizations and communities across North America.
 He is engaged in telling stories that bring to light and life, the complexity of humans living in the 21st century.
 Originally from Louisville, Marcus currently lives in the Snoqualmie Valley in Washington State, just east of Seattle, where he is the Lead Instructor for an internationally renowned environmental leadership immersion program for adults at the Wilderness Awareness School in Duvall, WA.Through this experience, you will grow a skillset in exploring the vast world of wildlife tracking.
 While we will certainly cover some of key fundamental themes, every tracking experience is unique, and we will go where the tracks take us.
-Topics that will likely be explored:

 • Basic wildlife foot physiology and morphology